colyseus/docs/docs/colyseus/index.md

 Colyseus is an Authoritative Multiplayer Framework for writing your own game servers using JavaScript/TypeScript and Node.js.

-It is agnostic regarding the technology you choose for the client-side.
+Colyseus is agnostic regarding the technology you choose for the client-side.
 You can use one of the official client-side SDK's available, such as [Unity](/colyseus/getting-started/unity3d-client/), [JavaScript/TypeScript](/colyseus/getting-started/javascript-client/), [Defold Engine](/colyseus/getting-started/defold-client/), [Haxe](/colyseus/getting-started/haxe-client/), [Cocos Creator](/colyseus/getting-started/cocos-creator/) and [Construct3](/colyseus/getting-started/construct3-client/).

 **What Colyseus provides to you:**